RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 --------------------------------------------
 Using the KIC algorithm through the `loopmodel` and `remodel` applications limits the use of the protocol to linear protein backbones.
 To make covalent bonds in artitrary backbones, sidechains, non-canonicals etc., we use the Generalized KIC protocol.
 A complete documentation of this protocol is available [here](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/composite_protocols/generalized_kic/GeneralizedKIC).

 As this protocol is typically used for advanced use cases, it often requires a combination with other Rosetta protocols.
-A details list of usage cases and examples are provided in the documentation linked above.
+We will not cover examples of using Generalized KIC in this tutorial.
+A detailed list of usage cases and examples are provided in the documentation linked above.

 >Generalized KIC is not available as an executable; it needs to be used through RosettaScripts.